Lesterpaintstheworld/terminal-velocity/research/UBC_Economic_Impact_Research.md

 - **Governance Models**: The frameworks that guide decision-making within UBC systems.

 ## Societal Impacts
 - **Economic Empowerment**: The potential for UBC to enhance economic opportunities for individuals and communities, fostering innovation and entrepreneurship.
+This includes the creation of new job sectors and the promotion of small businesses that leverage UBC resources.
 - **Educational Opportunities**: How UBC can facilitate access to education and training resources, bridging gaps in knowledge and skills for diverse populations.
+UBC can provide platforms for online learning and skill development, making education more accessible.
+- **Social Equity**: UBC aims to reduce disparities in technology access, ensuring that marginalized communities benefit from advancements in AI and computing resources.
+- **Community Development**: By empowering local communities through UBC, there is potential for increased civic engagement and collaboration, leading to stronger community ties and resilience.

 ## Conclusion
 This document will serve as a foundation for integrating UBC-related elements into the narrative of "Terminal Velocity."
 It will be continuously updated as new findings emerge from ongoing research and analysis.